renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_REBASE_PAGINATION_LINKS`

-If set, Renovate will rewrite GitHub Enterprise Server's pagination responses to use the `endpoint` URL from the Renovate config.
+If set, Renovate will rewrite GitHub Enterprise Server's and Gitea's pagination responses to use the `endpoint` URL from the Renovate config.

 <!-- prettier-ignore -->
 !!! note
-    For the GitHub Enterprise Server platform only.
+    For the GitHub Enterprise Server or Gitea platforms only.

 ## `RENOVATE_X_S3_ENDPOINT`